menu

 Demographics

-The percentage of adults in Grand River who are college-educated is close to the national average for all communities of 21.84%: 18.32% of the adults in Grand River have a bachelor's degree or advanced degree.
+In terms of college education, Grand River is nearly on par with the US average for all cities of 21.84%: 18.32% of adults 25 and older in Grand River have a bachelor's degree or advanced degree.

 The per capita income in Grand River in 2022 was $40,956, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,824 for a family of four.
 However, Grand River contains both very wealthy and poor people as well.